lgbarrere/CCCharles-Random/README.md

 ## Mod Installation for playing
 ### Mod Download
+Make sure the [last Archipelago release](https://github.com/ArchipelagoMW/Archipelago/releases) is installed to have the best randomization logic.
 All the required files of the Mod can be found in the [Releases](https://github.com/lgbarrere/CCCharles-Random/releases).
 To use the Mod, download and unzip **CCCharles_Random.zip** somewhere safe, then follow the instructions in the next sections of this guide.
 This archive contains:
 * The **Obscure/** folder loading the Mod itself, it runs the code handling all the randomized elements
-* A default **CCCharles.yaml** file to define the player options, used to set some randmization parameters
+* A default **CCCharles.yaml** file to define the player options, but the recommended way is the [Player Options page](https://archipelago.gg/games/Choo-Choo%20Charles/player-options) instead
-* The **cccharles.apworld** file containing the randomization logic, used by the host to generate a random seed with the others games
+* The **cccharles.apworld** file containing the randomization logic, it is already installed by [Archipelago 0.6.4 at least](https://github.com/ArchipelagoMW/Archipelago/releases)

 ### Game Setup
 The Mod can be installed and played by following these steps (see the [Mod Download](https://github.com/lgbarrere/CCCharles-Random#mod-download) section to get **CCCharles_Random.zip**):